ccz181078/Coq-BB5/readme.md

 This is a Coq project for proving BB(5)=47,176,870. **The proof is incomplete now. **

+The main part of the proof is in `BB52Theorem.v` .
+Most other files are from BusyCoq ([busycoq/verify at master · meithecatte/busycoq (github.com)](https://github.com/meithecatte/busycoq/tree/master/verify)).

 ## loop1_decider

 This is a trivial decider for one of these situations: